EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 > incorporates multiple component cryptographic elements of the same
 > type in a multi-algorithm scheme.

-Composite keys as defined here follow this definition and should be regarded as a single key that performs a single cryptographic operation such key generation, signing, verifying, encapsulating, or decapsulating -- using its internal sequence of component keys as if they form a single key.
+Composite keys as defined here follow this definition and should be regarded as a single key that performs a single cryptographic operation such key generation, signing, or verifying -- using its internal sequence of component keys as if they form a single key.
 This generally means that the complexity of combining algorithms can and should be handled by the cryptographic library or cryptographic module, and the single composite public key, private key, and ciphertext can be carried in existing fields in protocols such as PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652], and the Trust Anchor Format [RFC5914].
 In this way, composites achieve "protocol backwards-compatibility" in that they will drop cleanly into any protocol that accepts KEM algorithms without requiring any modification of the protocol to handle multiple keys.

 <!-- End of Introduction section -->

-## Composite Signatures {#sec-sigs}
+## Composite Algorithms {#sec-sigs}

-Here we define the signature mechanism in which a signature is a cryptographic primitive that consists of three algorithms:
+Here we define Composite Signatures as a cryptographic primitive that consists of three algorithms:

 * KeyGen() -> (pk, sk): A probabilistic key generation algorithm, which generates a public key pk and a secret key sk.

-* Sign(sk, Message) -> (signature): A signing algorithm which takes as input a secret key sk and a Message, and outputs a signature
+* Sign(sk, Message) -> (signature): A signing algorithm which takes as input a secret key sk and a Message, and outputs a signature.

 * Verify(pk, Message, signature) -> true or false: A verification algorithm which takes as input a public key, a Message and signature and outputs true